 Just keep working your way around the entire length of the mirror until the mirror is covered.
-Like I said, this went really fast with all of us working on it.
+This is a fast process, especially with multiple people.

 And by perfect, I mean not perfect at all!
 That is the beauty of this, there is no wrong way!
 Just go back through and fill in any gaps that you may have missed until it looks finished.
-The way we did this was that my Mom would find a couple smaller shells in the middle of the mirror and I would grab one and just put a dollop of liquid nails on the back of that particular shell and then place it in the gap.
+For us, Mom searched for smaller shells in the middle of the mirror and I would grab one and just put a dollop of liquid nails on the back of that particular shell and then place it in the gap.

 We let it dry the rest of the day and then overnight before hanging it, so probably around 24 hours.
 You can see here that there are still gaps and small areas that do not have shells, but with the mirror painted, it all blends together.

-This DIY Oyster Mirror made such a coastal impact in this room- and all for under $10!
+This DIY Oyster Mirror makes such a coastal impact in this room- and all for under $10!